Primary

 Learn the S-wrap or J-hook leg lock first—it lets you rest on your legs between pulls.
 For strength, do legless climbs where your arms do all the work.
 Control the descent; rope burns are no joke.

-Want Rope Climb in your program?
+See where Rope Climb fits in your weekly plan

 Grip rope with both hands.